ESchae/SimilarSoundSearch/Evaluation/D1/README.md

 * audiofiles.csv --> overview of the 150 files with short descriptions in German (this is exact the same table as can be found in the appendix of the corresponding Bachelor's thesis)

+* audiofiles.db and audiofiles_better _to _read.db --> example databases of the above folders, the second one used for D1 mode in similarsounds.py

 * audiofiles.json --> contains Freesound related information on every sound in the form
 ```javascript
 <Freesound id>: {